 This is a moral not an ‘equality’ issue.
 The Bible says that homosexual acts, as implied by same-sex marriage are wrong – they break God’s absolute moral standards.
 Moral confusion reigns when they are broken!

 Of course, polls can be manipulated to favour government objectives.
-For example, in 2012 the UK Government claimed that its (rather dubious) online consultation on gay marriage was 'the biggest listening exercise ever', but the Government ignored the Coalition for Marriage (C4M) national petition of some 600,000 signatories!
-The French Government ignored a protest by over 500,000 in Paris.
+For example, in 2012 the UK Government claimed that its (rather dubious) online consultation on gay marriage was ‘the biggest listening exercise ever’.
+But the UK Government ignored the Coalition for Marriage (C4M) national petition of some 600,000 signatories!
+And the French Government ignored a protest by over 500,000 in Paris.

 If you adhere closely to biblical teaching, accepting what is claimed without trying to make it fit today’s culture, then this section is for you.

 Ethics comes from the Greek word ‘ethos’, meaning ‘what ought to be’, and the noun ‘ethic’ refers to a system of moral standards or principles.
 The implication is that there is ‘right’ and ‘wrong’ in a particular scenario.
 Many believe that such a system is found in the Bible and that it is transcendent i.e. it was given to man from outside man’s thought and reasoning.
 In short, many claim that God has given man a set of fixed moral standards by which to live, and these embrace the institution of marriage.
 Whilst some claim that marriage may have evolved and so pre-dates recorded history, others look to the book of Genesis (written c1400 BC), and to the Bible in general, for firm guidance.
 Let’s consider some key biblical concepts relating to marriage:

 - Marriage is a three-way covenant between man, his wife and God